agl-c/fuzzvpn/README.md

 ./active-learning.sh
 ```

-Then you will find in the /tcp-active-learning-logs directory all the logs, and the detailed client or server behavior is analyzed from the client/server logs to construct the MSC (shown in the paper in Figure 17, pPage 17 ).
+Then you will find in the /tcp-active-learning-logs directory all the logs, and the detailed client or server behavior is analyzed from the client/server logs to construct the MSC (shown in the paper in Figure 17, Page 17 ).
+For example, the file restrict-3-client-raw.log means the client side logs when we only allow the first 3 packets to be transmitted between the 2 parties, and we can infer the content of ciphertext in the third openvpn packet from the log sentences " SSL state (connect): before SSL initialization ...
+SSL state (connect): SSLv3/TLS write client hello", i.e., TLS client hello messages.
+These logging information provides a way to peek into the semantics of the ciphertext part of the Openvpn packets.

 # 3. (Functional) fuzzing with attack strategies in Section 4.2.